“How To Get Over Someone Who Broke Your Heart” – yourself included.

 And the moment that I surrendered to defeat and took that “L,” that was the moment the universe showed me what I had really won in the process of that loss.

 I moved to a different city, changed my number and went totally off the grid (I’m not saying that this is what you have to do, this is just what I did).
-People thought I had gone completely off the deep end.
+People thought I had gone nuts.
 And who doesn’t love to keep tabs on a perceived train wreck?
 I ignored it all because for once in my life, I didn’t care.

 Little by little, I started to actually sleep better.
 My health got better – emotionally and physically.
 I then became more protective of my progress than I was interested in scratching the mosquito bite of my triggers.